-1. I’m already bankrupt – can you help?
+1. I’m already bankrupt – what can I do?

 Bankruptcy need not be the end of the story.
 In certain circumstances it can be the best option, but depending on the situation, a bankruptcy order can be reversed (or “annulled”) if creditors are willing to accept an alternative arrangement.
-We can help you to decide whether it is in your best interests to propose an alternative arrangement to your creditors.
-We have lots of experience of advising people who have been made bankrupt and we know and understand what your creditors are likely to accept.
+You will need to decide whether it is in your best interests to propose an alternative arrangement to your creditors.

 2. A creditor has presented a winding up petition against my limited company – what can be done?